vectordotdev/vector/website/docs/reference/sources/socket.md

 ### max_length

 The maximum bytes size of incoming messages before they are discarded.
-Valid for "tcp" and "udp" sockets.

 </Field>